JonathanRivas457/OSTVault/README.md

 ### 📥 yt-dlp

-[yt-dlp](https://github.com/yt-dlp/yt-dlp) is used to download tracks located via the Spotify API.
+[yt-dlp](https://github.com/yt-dlp/yt-dlp) is used to download audios for tracks located via the Spotify API.
 This is necessary because Spotify no longer provides detailed track audio features — instead, we analyze the downloaded tracks locally using Essentia.

 To install run:
 pip install yt-dlp